-How to generate an in-depth Facebook report (sample report included)
+How to generate in-depth Facebook reports (sample report included)

-You can generate a report for your own Facebook Page as well as your competitors’ accounts.
-Better yet, you can bulk-generate Facebook reports for up to 8 profiles.
+You can generate an analytics report for your own Facebook Page as well as your competitors’ accounts.
+Better yet, you can bulk-generate Facebook analytics reports for up to 8 profiles.

 And here is a sample report for a managed Facebook Page (23:00):

 Regular reporting to your superiors or your clients can be a time-consuming nuisance.
 That’s why with NapoleonCat, you can also schedule your reports to be automatically generated and sent out via email.

 Even though the original Facebook Analytics is gone, it doesn’t mean all hope is lost.
 In fact, you’ll get a lot more Facebook marketing analytics by switching to NapoleonCat.
 Start saving time on your social media marketing and start your free 2-week trial.

 Craft & schedule Facebook reports

 Generate automatic Facebook reports in 2 minutes.
 Schedule your report creation and delivery to designated superiors or clients – with an all-in-one social media tool.

 - Top 10 Social Media Analytics Tools for Teams